lucasbraum/openUI5GoogleMaps/README.md

 # DEMO
 https://www.youtube.com/watch?v=_LMx0X1uoLg

+# Running the app
+To run the app, you need to use the SAP Web IDE.
+Just import the project inside the IDE and it should works fine.

 # Notes
 It was developed in one week and is not accordingly to the best practices.
 Anyway, feel free to contribute to this repo.